mfc/baseline-org-policies/baseline security practices.md

 0. Introduction

 1. Access policies
-  1.1 Access to where you work
+  * Access to where you work
-  1.2 Access to devices
+  * Access to devices
+  * Access to accounts
-  1.3 Access to accounts
+  * Access to accounts
+  * Removing access to organizational assets upon departure

 2. Data management policies
-  2.1 Backing-up data (website, org data)
+  * Backing-up data (website, org data)
-  2.2 Travelling with data (data minimization, encryption) 2.3 Deleting data
+  * Travelling with data (data minimization, encryption)
+  * Deleting data

 3. Communications policies
-  3.1 Define more and less sensitive communication methods 3.2 Email security
+  * Define more and less sensitive communication methods
+  * Email security

-4. Creating and maintaining an engaged organizational culture 4.1 Update software on devices
+4. Creating and maintaining an engaged organizational culture
+  * Update software on devices
-  4.2 Create spaces for learning, assessing, adopting, adapting policies and practices
+  * Create spaces for learning, assessing, adopting, adapting policies and practices

 5. Resources